PLZ-05: Design

 PLZ-05 features an indigenous-developed chassis derived from the PLZ-45.
 Although PLZ-45 had an indigenous semi-automatic loader, PLZ-05 is reportedly fitted with a fully-automatic loading system similar to 2S19 Msta, providing a rate of fire of 8 rounds/minute.
 The autoloader can support a higher fire rate and burst fire rate of 4 rounds per 15 seconds at the expense of its service life.
 The weapons can also use continuous fire support for 3-5 rounds per minute.
-The main armament, PLL-01 155 mm/L52 howitzer, has a maximum range of 40 kilometers when using ERFB-BB and more than 50 kilometers when using ERFB-BB-RA.
+The main armament has a maximum range of 40 kilometers when using ERFB-BB and more than 50 kilometers when using ERFB-BB-RA.
 The system can achieve 70 kilometers range with rocket-assist ammunition.
 The howitzer can be deployed full-automatically, so the crew can always stay inside the vehicle.

 The PLZ-05 is fitted with a digital fire control system, ballistic computers, a gunner day/night thermal imaging system, a laser range finder, and a commander-independent thermal viewer.
 In addition to indirect fire support, the main gun can be used as an anti-tank cannon or anti-fortification assault gun in an emergency.

 The PLZ-05's armor can protect its crew against small arms fire and artillery shell splinters.
 The frontal plates can defend against 14.5 mm machine gun rounds.
 The chassis features NBC protection and automatic fire suppression systems.
 The PLZ-05 howitzer is supported by other variants of the same family, including company commander vehicle, battalion commander vehicle, artillery reconnaissance vehicle, ammunition carrier, radar vehicle, meteorological data collection vehicle and armored recovery vehicle, etc.

 The PLZ-05 is powered by an 8V150 diesel engine with 800 hp.
 The engine allows for a road speed of up to 55 km/h.
 It features six roadwheels with a combined torsion bar and hydropneumatic suspension system.
 The hydropneumatic suspension units are fitted on the first and sixth roadwheel, giving the vehicle improved shock absorption and terrain adaptability.
 The vehicle is fitted with CH700 transmission, providing better mobility compared to previous generations of the Chinese vehicles.
 An auxiliary power unit can provide onboard weapon systems with electricity when the engine is not running.